grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/SSL-TLS version and ciphers.md

 </CodeGroup>

-## Checking SSL/TLS version and cipher suite used in request
+## Checking SSL/TLS version and cipher suite used in requests

-You can also check which SSL/TLS version and ciphers were used to make a request by looking at the `tls_version` and `tls_cipher_suite` response object properties.
+You can also check which SSL/TLS version and ciphers were used.
+To do so, look at the `tls_version` and `tls_cipher_suite` response object properties.

 <CodeGroup labels={["Check SSL/TLS version and cipher suite"]} lineNumbers={[true]}>